jakekrishnamurti/rhythm-generator/README.md

 ## **Future Plans:**

 * Add more time signatures (currently only outputs in 4/4)
-* Add more rhythm patterns
+* Add more rhythm patterns (and make a better system for creating them)
 * Add the ability to change time signatures during the exercise
 * Add support for ties
 * Add a playback feature which can demonstrate the correct rhythms